Halifax Rainmen: 2009 season

 Halifax won in their Premier Basketball League opener 110-108 versus the hosting Quebec Kebs on January 2, 2009.
 Earlier in the day, the Rainmen signed guard Zach Ramey, formerly of the Rockford Fury.
 The Rainmen played their home-opener seven days later against the Kebs, winning in front of over 4,000 fans.

 On January 14, the team suspended star Eric Crookshank for the season, with pay, following a series of conflicts with Coach Rick Lewis.
 The Rainmen did not comment on the cause.

 On February 3, the team released Rick Lewis, the head coach and general manager, citing poor results in weekend games at Vermont and Manchester.
 The team's record was 6-5 at that point, dropping the Rainmen a game behind in a tight divisional race with Vermont and Manchester.
 Rodney Mayes, one of the last of the players signed in late November, was also released.
 Assistant Shannon Hanson served briefly as interim head coach.
 Following Lewis' dismissal, Crookshank was reinstated.

 On February 5, the Rainmen announced Halifax native Les Berry as the new head coach.
 Berry previously led Acadia University within one win of the national CIS Men's Basketball championship.
 The team was then bolstered by the signings of guard Tony Bennett who played his college ball at Bradley University and PBL leading scorer A.J.
 Millien.
-Although Berry lead the team to a record of 6 wins and 3 losses, the Rainmen failed to qualify for the PBL playoffs.
+Although Berry led the team to a record of 6 wins and 3 losses, the Rainmen failed to qualify for the PBL playoffs.